Vice-Dean for Research

-Prof. Dr. Alexander Mattelaer is the Vice-Dean for Research and an Associate Professor in International Security at the Brussels School of Governance.
-He is also a Senior Research Fellow at Egmont – the Royal Institute for International Relations – and a member of the scientific committee of the Belgian Royal Higher Institute for Defence
+Prof. Dr. Alexander Mattelaer is the Vice-Dean for Research and an Associate Professor in International Security at the Centre for Security, Diplomacy and Strategy (CSDS) of the Brussels School of Governance (BSoG-VUB).
+He is also a Senior Research Fellow at Egmont – the Royal Institute for International Relations – and chairman of the scientific committee of the Belgian Royal Higher Institute for Defence

 He obtained his PhD in Political Science from the Vrije Universiteit Brussel and Master degrees from the University of Bath and the University of Leuven.
 His research interests include the politics of European integration, transatlantic relations and NATO, defence policy-making, and the ongoing redefinition of state sovereignty.

 Back in Fashion?
 The Resurgence of Bilateral Diplomacy in Europe